jlcuellar2014/ExBackendCodeDeviceSwitchers/README.md

 # CodeChallenge Backend

-## Requisitos
+## Requirements

-Se requiere utilizar al menos estas tecnologías, pero el desarrollador es libre de utilizar todas las que considere necesarias.
+Developers are required to use the following technologies, but they are free to incorporate any additional technologies they find necessary:

-- dotnet core 6.X o superior
+- dotnet core 6.X or higher
-- EF core 6.X o superior
+- EF core 6.X or higher
-- JWT autentication (Bearer Authentication)
+- JWT authentication (Bearer Authentication)

-## Descrición del problema

-Se quiere disponer de una api que nos permita:
+## Problem Description

+The goal is to create an API that allows:

-- logarse en la applicación (obtención del JWT para Bearer Authentication)
+- Logging into the application (obtaining JWT for Bearer Authentication)
-- consultar los dispositivos (con las conexiones que tengan)
-- consultar los switches (con los devices conectados que tengan)
+- Querying devices (with their associated connections)
+- Querying switches (with connected devices)
+- Connecting a device to a switch (only for authenticated users)
-- connectar dispositivo a un switch (solo usuarios autenticados)
+- Disconnecting a device from a switch (only for authenticated users)
-- desconectar dispositivo de un switch (sólo usuarios autenticados)

-Los datos se han de persistir en una base de datos local, a elección del desarrollador, pero que al arrancar la aplicación, los datos anteriores se han de mantener.
-Se han de respetar la posibilidad de migraciones de datos.
-Todas las comunicaciones se enviaran y recibirán usando json.
-Sería deseable tener una buena documentación de los entrypoints, sus usos, ejemplos...
+Data must be persisted in a local database, at the discretion of the developer.
+Upon application startup, previous data must be maintained.
+Data migration capabilities should be respected.
+All communications will be sent and received using JSON.
+Comprehensive documentation for endpoints, their uses, and examples is highly desirable.

-### Modelos
+### Models

-Estos son los modelos mínimos que hay en la BBDD, pero se podrán crear todos aquellos que se consideren necesarios.
+The following are the minimum models expected in the database, but developers are free to create additional models as needed.

 Device: